-Knowing these two companies existed encouraged the Foundation to seek out others.
+The success of these two companies encouraged us to seek out others.
 We asked: how could we find more companies like them?
 How many are there, and in which sectors?
 Most importantly, if we could discover the factors that made these companies successful while empowering their employees, could we then help similar firms do the same things?